ivoba/silverstripe-file-credits/readme.md

-# SilverStripe Image Credits module
+# SilverStripe File Credits module

 Add credits to your file uploads.